Journey to the Center of the Earth, Part 3 | Blind and Backward Down the Center of the Narrow Road

 Hebrews 3:7-11 (emphasis mine)

 The author’s original audience is an unidentified group of Jewish believers’ who are drifting, neglecting the teachings of Jesus to the point of immaturity, and in danger of falling away from faith entirely due to disobedience (to slip back into an empty religious system) in the face of persecution and hardship.
-His purpose is to remind them of the supremacy of Jesus’ sonship, sacrifice, high priesthood, kingship, and mediation of a new and better covenant, sealed in his own perfect blood (over the old sacrificial system that could do nothing to permanently deal with sin) and warn them of the danger of not taking it seriously.
+His purpose is to remind them of the supremacy of Jesus’ sonship, sacrifice, high priesthood, kingship, and mediation of a new (perfected) and better covenant, sealed in his own perfect blood (over the old sacrificial system that could do nothing to permanently deal with sin) and warn them of the danger of not taking it seriously.

 Though we speak in this way, yet in your case, beloved, we feel sure of better things—things that belong to salvation.
 For God is not unjust so as to overlook your work and the love that you have shown for his name in serving the saints, as you still do.
 And we desire each one of you to show the same earnestness to have the full assurance of hope until the end, so that you may not be sluggish, but imitators of those who through faith and patience inherit the promises.

-Hebrews 6:9-12
+Hebrews 6:9-12 (emphasis mine)

 Reflecting back on the ancient Israelites’ failure of their 40-year period of wilderness testing is exactly what the author’s first-century audience needs to help them see the precariousness of their own “wilderness testing” responses.
 And it is exactly what we need to see as well—a precious gift to those of us who are (in the view of many) most likely living in the generation that will live to see the final crossing of the fully-redeemed Jewish remnant into the Promised Land, led by the King of kings.